Exclusive: Pentagon official cites concern about business outlook for ULA

 The proposal was "unsettling," the official said, given the U.S. government's current dependence on ULA to launch U.S. spy and military satellites into orbit, and recent launch failures involving three other companies, including privately held Space Exploration Technologies, or SpaceX, which is cleared to start competing with ULA for big satellite launches.

-Any change in ownership and the resulting expected efforts to consolidate personnel, infrastructure and facilities, could jeopardize ULA's flawless launch record, analysts said.
+Any change in ownership and the resulting expected efforts to consolidate personnel, infrastructure and facilities, could jeopardise ULA's flawless launch record, analysts said.

 ULA has held a monopoly on launches of large U.S. military and spy satellites since its creation in 2006, logging 99 consecutive successful launches, and it still has a large backlog for now.